ys201810/motomedi/training/script/classification/README.md

 ## about this directory
 This directory is for cnn classification training.
-In this direcroty, you can use only darknet19 now.
+In this directory, you can use only darknet19 now.
 I want to add other networks in the future.

 ## how to use
 ### 1. Make a dataset.